dataGriff/SQLServerIndexes/ReadMe.md

 We're still getting lots of reads and table scans on the FactTest and DimTest even though DimDate seems pretty good now.

-So applying the rules we've learned, we'll create a nonclustered index on the TestKey in the fatc for filtering in the ON clause.
+So applying the rules we've learned, we'll create a nonclustered index on the TestKey in the fact for filtering in the ON clause.
 We don't need to INCLUDE the measure columns here as our Date index has already taken care of that.

 Execute the below to create the index.